 Just because you can automate something doesn’t necessarily mean that you should.
 In some cases, it might be more beneficial to use manual testing to test several aspects of the project accurately.

-Below are some factors to consider to help identify which manual tests should or should not be automated.
+- some factors to consider to help determine which manual tests should or should not be automated

-Here are some guidelines to help identify good candidates for test automation.
+- several guidelines to help identify good candidates for test automation

 Tests that should be automated:

-Here are some signs that a test may be a good for to become an automated test:
+Here are some signs that a test may be a good candidate for an automated test: